ONLINE HELP

 Used to restrict the access to this class member.

-• Public (by default): Access allowed from any code of the class or project.
+• Public (default): Access authorized from any code in the class or project.

-• Public CONSTANT: The value of the member can be read and modified from a code of the class or from a code of a derived class; it can only be read from another code of the application.
+• Public CONSTANT: the member's value can be read and modified from code in the class or in a derived class, and only read from other code in the application..

 <Member name>